-Student Name: Contact Phone # ( )
+Student Name: Contact Phone # ()

 Student Address:

+Course:

 Instructor:

-Director/Chair/Coordinato pr/:
+Director/Chair/C oordinator/:

-Date of Incident/Occurrent ce:
+Date of Incident/ Occurrence:

-What is the nature of your Be specific. grievance? (i.e., what is your complaint about the e course/instructor?)
-How would you like to see t this matter resolved?
+What is the natur Be specific. •e of your grievance? (i.e., what is your complaint about the cou rrse/instructor?)
+How would you li ike to see this matter resolved?
 Be Specific.
-I have met with my instructor a their action/decision for the foll r about this particular grievance but am dissatisfied v vith Grievance and could prompted .
-Any false information will result in the denial of n / Student Signature Date he Dean of Enrollment and Educational Services, s/l tor, division chair, or coordinator, to verify that they he will obtain the following signatures from the facul whave discussed this issue with the student. 'ty / Faculty Signature Date Program Director/Division Chair/Coordinator Signature e Date e of my
+I have met with my instructor and the Program Director/Division Chair/Coordinator abo out this particular grievance but am dissatisfied with their action/decision for the following reason(s): I certify that all in Grievance and cou formation provided in this Grievance is true and accurate.
+An uld prompt disciplinary action. ny false information will result in the denial of my / Student Signature Date Once this form is suit member and the pro bmitted to the Dean of Enrollment and Educational Services, s/he wi gram director, division chair, or coordinator, to verify that they hav ill obtain the following signatures from the faculty we discussed this issue with the student. / Faculty Signature Date Program Director/Division Chair/Coordinator Signature Date [']